pFransozi/cisco-CyberOps/README.md

 # CyberOps Associate

 All this files are contents from the cisco cyberops associate course from the netacad.
 As well, I've included some exercises and notes.
-The purpose of this content is only educational.
+The purpose of this content is only educational for myself.

 First section, chapters 1 and 2: